Tori's friend experienced an unfortunate bleach spill after re-carpeting his home, so she learned a lot about covering up bleach stains.

 Automotive Carpet Paint

-Depending on what kind of carpet you haven’t you may be able to purchase an automotive carpet paint.
-This paint is designed to be used on thin carpet, vinyl and so on.
+Depending on what kind of carpet you have, you may be able to purchase an automotive carpet paint.
+This paint is designed to be used on thin carpet, vinyl, and so on.

 CAUTION: Automotive paint can be stiff.
-If you have a small spot and find the perfect color match, I suggest getting a Tupperware that you are willing to throw out, spraying it into the container then using a brush to paint it onto the fibers.
-Do not just spray directly on.
+If you have a small spot and find the perfect color match, I suggest getting a Tupperware that you are willing to throw out, spraying the paint into the container, then using a brush to apply it to the fibers.
+Do not just spray on the paint directly.

 Interior House Paint

 I have actually painted floors using latex interior paint.
 I painted over 600 sq ft using this method, and it worked like a charm (it was the very cheap, flat, office-style carpet).

 Note: The carpet will turn very stiff, almost like a laminate.
 No joke.
 I actually wanted to turn mine into a laminate-type texture, so I resin-ed over it several times.
 But even after the first coat of simple indoor house paint, it was still stiff.

 The only advantage is that you can get color matching done at any Home Depot or Lowe's and get the exact color you need.
 If you get a water-based paint, you can further dilute it and individually paint each fiber.

 Check out my blue-painted carpet floor (it's blue with three colors of sparkle to look like an ocean.
 The carpet used to be a hideous gray with stains on it.)